hansroh/aquests/README.rst

 Asynchronous Requests
 ======================

-Aquests is generating asynchronous requests and fetching data from HTTP2, REST API, XMLRPC, gRPC and several Database engines.
-It was seperated from Skitai_ on Jan 2017.
+Aquests is generating asynchronous requests and fetching data from HTTP2, REST API, Websocket, RPCs and several Database engines.
+This project was originally started for testing `Skitai App Engine`_ and seperated for efficient developing eaches on Jan 2017.

 Supported requests are: